Improving Schr\"odinger Equation Implementations with Gray Code for Adiabatic Quantum Computers: INTRODUCTION

 Alternatively, one can associate positions with $A$-body qubit states in the computational basis and identify each basis state's amplitude with the wave function at the corresponding point.
 Such an association produces a lattice with $2^A$ sites, yielding an exponential improvement in space complexity.
 This approach appears in circuit-based quantum algorithms~\cite{Mocz2021}, specifically associating the state of qubit $i$ with the value of bit $i$ of the position index.
-Bit $i$ of a number is the coefficient of $2^i$ in the base 2 representation of the number.
+Bit $i$ of a number is the coefficient of $2^i$ in the base-2 representation of the number.

 In this work, we explore the advantages of other encoding possibilities which yield simpler spin Hamiltonians.
 A first encoding choice uses the binary reflected Gray code (BRGC) to represent the sequence of positions, with the bits of the code having the same connection to the qubit states as before.
-This option has the advantage of requiring only $\sigma_i^x\sigma_j^z$ operators, in addition to the $\sigma^x$ and $\sigma^z_i\sigma^z_j$ operators in the transverse-field Ising model.
+This option requires only the $\sigma_i^x\sigma_j^z$ operators, in addition to the $\sigma^x_i$ and $\sigma^z_i\sigma^z_j$ operators in the transverse-field Ising model, and has the key advantage of allowing the Laplacian matrix be reduced to a 2-local form with $\mathrm{O}(A)$ number of auxillary qubits.
 The BRGC encoding preserves the maximum $2^A$ lattice sites that can be generated from $A$ qubits.
-Gray codes were proposed for encoding ladder states in $d$-level systems to simplify raising and lowering operators in gate based quantum computing \cite{Sawaya2020}.
-In \cite{DiMatteo2020} this idea was applied to finding the ground state energy of a deuteron in a harmonic oscillator basis with a simulated variational quantum eigensolver (VQE).
-Here, we extend the application of BRGC to map the Schr\"odinger equation, in any dimension, to the XZ model.
-A second option, which we call a Hamming-distance-2 Gray code (H2GC), requires only the transverse-field Ising model, but reduces the number of representable sites.
-The number of sites remains an exponential function of the number of qubits.
-The H2GC option has less desirable time complexity scaling with respect to lattice discretization, but offers the possibility of solving the Schrödinger equation and similar equations on near-term adiabatic quantum computers.
+Gray codes are proposed for encoding ladder states in $d$-level systems to simplify raising and lowering operators in gate-based quantum computing \cite{Sawaya2020}.
+In \cite{DiMatteo2020} this idea is applied to finding the ground-state energy of a deuteron in a harmonic oscillator basis with a simulated variational quantum eigensolver (VQE).
+Here, we extend the application of BRGC to map the Schr\"odinger equation, in any dimension, to the $XZ$ model.

+A second Gray code, which we call a Hamming-distance-2 Gray code (H2GC), introduces an alternative mapping of the Schr\"odinger equation requiring only the transverse-field Ising model, {\it i.e.} containing only two-body $\sigma^z_i\sigma^z_j$ and one-body $\sigma^x_i$ couplings.
+The mapping retains an exponential number of valid lattice sites associated with $A$ bit codes in the sequence, while the invalid codes are nulled using an $\mathrm{O}(A^2)$ number of 3-local penalty terms.
+As a result, the H2GC formulation is polynomially equivalent to BRGC while reducing the complexity of the spin model.